Board of Directors

 Thekla Wainwright, Membership Chair

 Thekla grew up in California and graduated from UCLA with a degree in Art.
 After moving to Santa Fe, NM, where she met and married her minister husband, they lived in DC, South Carolina, and Virginia, before landing in Pittsburgh in 1999.
-In addition to being a stay-at-home mom, Thekla loves non-profits that build community, and has enjoyed working and volunteering at several, including the Baldwin Borough Public Library , the Resource Center of the Episcopal Diocese of Pittsburgh, and Off The Floor Pittsburgh.
-She currently serves as an Area Director for Community Bible Study.
+Thekla loves non-profits that build community, and has enjoyed working and volunteering at several, including the Baldwin Borough Public Library, the Resource Center of the Episcopal Diocese of Pittsburgh, Off The Floor Pittsburgh and Community Bible Study.
+One of her favorite things about Giving2Grow is learning about new non-profits that help feed hungry kids in our area.

 Amy Pardo